 WHEN IS A FINANCING CONTINGENCY USED?

 You need a financing contingency if you are obtaining a loan for your home purchase and cannot afford to purchase it in cash if the loan falls through.
 This contingency is meant to allow you to finalize your loan.
-It is the most common contingency.

 WHY IS IT BENEFICIAL?